 Boyce is a very small town located in the state of Louisiana.
 With a population of 999 people and two constituent neighborhoods, Boyce is the 218th largest community in Louisiana.

-Boyce is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Boyce isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Boyce are a mix of both white- and blue-collar jobs.
 Overall, Boyce is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Boyce who work in teaching (13.67%), office and administrative support (11.42%), and personal care services (9.55%).

 Being a small town, Boyce does not have a public transit system used by locals to get to and from work.